 - Developmental Psychology (birth to death)

-- A written summary of any community, volunteer and related experiences which demonstrate diverse experiences and/or work with individuals from various backgrounds.
+- Supplemental documents that can enhance your application: (a) Two letters of recommendation that address the candidate's character and ability to complete the intensive fifteen (15) month course of study, and (b) A written summary of any community, volunteer, and related experiences which demonstrate diverse experiences and/or work with individuals from various backgrounds.

-- Students who have been dismissed from another nursing program (including D'Youville traditional undergraduate nursing program) will not be eligible to apply for admission to the accelerated program.
+- Students who have been dismissed from another nursing program (transfer students and/or D'Youville University's traditional undergraduate nursing program) will not be eligible to apply for admission to the accelerated program

 - Students admitted to the traditional program are ineligible at any point to withdraw and apply to the ABSN program